awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 ]'
 ```

-For an `.ebextensions` configuration file in YAML, you can provide the JSON document as is:
+For an `.ebextensions` configuration file in YAML, you can provide the JSON document as is\.

 ```
   option_settings: